MasterFacilityList/mfl_admin_docs/docs/04_national_administrator.rst

 Regulatory bodies are the ones that register and regulate facilities.
 They give MFL updates on facility's regulation status.

-Their management can be accessed via the regulatory bodies section of the system setup.
+Their management can be accessed via the ``regulatory bodies`` section of the ``system setup``.

 .. figure:: /_images/national_admin/12_a_save_new_reguatory_body.png
     :scale: 100%
     :alt: Create a new Regulatory Body

-New bodies can be added while existing ones update or removed.
+New bodies can be added while existing ones updated or removed.

 .. figure:: /_images/national_admin/12_regulatory_bodies.png
     :scale: 100%